Rangipo Desert: Geography and climate

+Much of the desert lies at an altitude of over 600 m, and a considerable proportion of it is over 1000 m above sea level.
 Many of the North Island's largest rivers have their headwaters in the area, particularly around the slopes of Mount Ruapehu, the North Island's highest mountain.
 These include the Waikato and Whangaehu Rivers, as well as major tributaries of the Rangitikei and Whanganui Rivers.